mikialex/artgl/README.md

 As easy as threejs.
 You can regard this project as a better threejs, with better design and better code quality.

-### extentable architecture
+### extentable pluggable architecture

 We make a general framework, not a specific renderer for specific usage, or a general renderer that hard to extent features.
-You can easily customize it to meet you real needs;

-### support multiple levels of render abstraction
+You can easily customize it to meet you real needs; By supporting of multiple levels of render abstraction, you can even replace whole layer level implementation.

-This is a facet of 'extentable', You can replace part of things like scene structure, muti pass structure by your own implementation;

 ### declaretive and powerful render pipline by renderGraph